gridsync/gridsync/README.rst

 **From source:**

-Because Tahoe-LAFS has not yet been ported to python3, and because some GNU/Linux distributions might contain especially old packages for some dependencies (including Tahoe-LAFS and Qt5), it is recommended to install and run Tahoe-LAFS and Gridsync inside their own virtual environments using updated dependencies from PyPI (ideally with hashes verified).
-Installing and running Gridsync with python3.5 (instead of python2) furthermore avoids having to install Qt5/PyQt5 manually (since PyQt5 wheels containing Qt5 are available on PyPI for python 3.5+ only).
+Because Tahoe-LAFS has not yet been ported to python3, and because some GNU/Linux distributions might contain especially old versions of some dependencies, it is recommended to install and run Tahoe-LAFS and Gridsync inside their own virtual environments using updated dependencies from PyPI (ideally with hashes verified).

-The following series of steps (run from the top level of the Gridsync source tree) should work on Debian-based GNU/Linux distributions:
+The following series of steps (run from the top level of the Gridsync source tree) should work on most Debian-based GNU/Linux distributions:

 .. code-block:: shell-session

-    sudo apt-get install virtualenv build-essential python-dev libssl-dev libffi-dev python3.5-dev virtualenv --python=python2 ./venv2
+    sudo apt-get install build-essential libffi-dev libssl-dev python python-dev python3 python3-dev virtualenv virtualenv --python=python2 ./venv2
     ./venv2/bin/pip install --upgrade setuptools pip
     ./venv2/bin/pip install tahoe-lafs
-    virtualenv --python=python3.5 ./venv3
+    virtualenv --python=python3 ./venv3
     ./venv3/bin/pip install --upgrade setuptools pip
     ./venv3/bin/pip install -r requirements/requirements-hashes.txt
     ./venv3/bin/pip install .